 If grandparents have no legal guardianship of the children, it is possible that the child’s parents will reclaim the child and refuse to allow contact or visitation with grandparents.
-Parents who take back their children after they have been in the care of the grandparent may feel angry at the grandparents or they may be jealous of the relationship the between the children and the grandparents.
+Parents who take back their children after they have been in the care of the grandparent may feel angry at the grandparents or jealous of the relationship the between the children and their grandparents.
 To understand the potential repercussions, reach out to a well-versed attorney who can help determine whether this is the right choice.

 Grandparents want the best for their grandchildren, especially when they are their primary caregiver.
-If you find yourself in the position of acting as the parent of your grandchild, it is wise to seek legal advice to decide whether you should seek guardianship or some other form of legal custody.
+If you find yourself in the position of acting as the parent of your grandchild, it is wise to seek legal advice to decide whether you should seek guardianship or some other form of custody.

-Having guardianship gives you legal rights to make decisions for the child but also comes with a lot of responsibility.
+Having guardianship gives you legal rights to make decisions for the child, but also comes with a lot of responsibility.
 Contact a member of our team today to find out more about obtaining guardianship of a grandchild in Alpharetta.